sysown/proxysql/doc/admin_tables.md

 * `digest` - match queries with a specific digest, as returned by `stats_mysql_query_digest`.`digest`
 * `match_digest` - regular expression that matches the query digest.
 The dialect of regular expressions used is that of re2 - https://github.com/google/re2
 * `match_pattern` - regular expression that matches the query text.
 The dialect of regular expressions used is that of re2 - https://github.com/google/re2
 * `negate_match_pattern` - if this is set to 1, only queries not matching the query text will be considered as a match.
-This acts as a NOT operator in front of the regular expression matching against match_pattern.
+This acts as a NOT operator in front of the regular expression matching against `match_pattern` or `match_digest`
+* `re_modifiers` - comma separated list of options to modify the behavior of the RE engine.
+With `CASELESS` the match is case insensitive.
+With `GLOBAL` the replace is global (replaces all matches and not just the first).
+For backward compatibility, only `CASELESS` is the enabled by default.
+See also [mysql-query_processor_regex](mysql-query_processor_regex)
 * `replace_pattern` - this is the pattern with which to replace the matched pattern.
 It's done using RE2::Replace, so it's worth taking a look at the online documentation for that: https://github.com/google/re2/blob/master/re2/re2.h#L378.
 Note that this is optional, and when this is missing, the query processor will only cache, route, or set other parameters without rewriting.
 * `destination_hostgroup` - route matched queries to this hostgroup.
 This happens unless there is a started transaction and the logged in user has the transaction_persistent flag set to 1 (see `mysql_users` table).
 * `cache_ttl` - the number of milliseconds for which to cache the result of the query.
 Note: in ProxySQL 1.1 cache_ttl was in seconds